EXCLUSIVE-Rosneft raising money from Swiss trader as debt payment looms

 By Gleb Gorodyankin and Dmitry Zhdannikov

-The Kremlin-controlled firm's ability to raise debt has been severely reduced by sanctions imposed by Western powers which condemn Russia's annexation of Crimea and accuse it of orchestrating a rebellion in eastern Ukraine - a charge denied by Moscow.
+The Kremlin-controlled firm's ability to raise funds overseas has been severely curbed by sanctions imposed by Western powers which condemn Russia's annexation of Crimea and accuse it of orchestrating a rebellion in eastern Ukraine - a charge denied by Moscow.

+The rapid devaluation of the rouble at the end of 2014, as the Russian economy struggled to cope with sanctions and the collapse of oil prices, compounded the financial squeeze on Rosneft.

 Sanctions ban long-term financing of Rosneft - a measure that has prompted all Western companies to pull out of any such deals with the oil major - but allow short-term financing for a period of up to 30 days.